hashicorp/consul-template/README.md

 Examples
 --------
 ### HAProxy
 HAProxy is a very common load balancer.
-You can read more about the HAProxy configuration file in the HAProxy documentation, but here is an example template for rendering an HAProxy configuration file with Consul Template:
+You can read more about the HAProxy configuration file syntax in the HAProxy documentation, but here is an example template for rendering an HAProxy configuration file with Consul Template:

 ```liquid
 global